 Although the Pico Goblin is a good entry-level VR standalone headset and offers excellent crisp display and portability.
 However, the severely limiting content is likely to be a turnoff for most potential users.

-With the pace of technology in virtual reality, and subsequent releases of arguably more rounded and price-competitive untethered VR devices, the Pico Goblin is facing a fierce competition and could get quickly outdated.
-It’s still an affordable option for individual users looking for their first foray in VR.
+With the pace of technology in virtual reality and subsequent releases of arguably more rounded and price-competitive untethered VR devices, the Pico Goblin is facing fierce competition and could get quickly outdated.
+It’s still an affordable option for individual users looking for their first foray into VR.

 The Pico Neo was released by the same manufacturer, also as a standalone device, but at a much higher price point.
 It has tried to tackle the shortcoming of the Pico Goblin and crucially offer 6DoF.
 Pico has mentioned that VIVE Wave, an open platform and toolset for VR content development, is partnering with them and that its SDK is available for user-generated content.